Peak Scientific - helium in the lab alternaitve gas supply

 Helium prices on the rise

-PEAK Precision: The alternative to a pressing problem of helium supply shortage
+PEAK Intura: The alternative to a pressing problem of helium supply shortage

 Fortunately, for certain industries, such as laboratories using gas chromatography, alternatives to helium supply do exist and can be made readily available.
-If you’re looking into switching to nitrogen or hydrogen generators are an effective substitute for helium as a carrier gas.
+If you’re looking into switching, nitrogen or hydrogen generators are an effective substitute for helium as a carrier gas.

-PEAK Scientific’s Precision series is a long-term solution to the helium supply shortage for GC analysis, guaranteeing optimum in-house gas delivery.
-Analyses will no longer have to be put on hold due to an empty helium gas tank and the days of ordering and organizing deliveries will be long gone.
-PEAK Scientific’s Precision series are also an invaluable safe alternative to a pressurized helium cylinder.
-Gas generators, including nitrogen and hydrogen generator systems, store very low volumes of gas, operating at low pressures.
-This ensures that the risks of danger are reduced to a bare minimum by limiting the amount of gas which can be released into the atmosphere.
+PEAK Scientific’s Intura series are also an invaluable, safe alternative to a pressurized helium cylinder.
+Gas generators store very low volumes of gas and operate at low pressures.
+This ensures the risks of danger are reduced to a bare minimum by limiting the amount of gas which can be released into the atmosphere.
 The internal leak detectors with automatic shutdown features also account for any risks sensed by the hydrogen gas generator.

 Benefits of replacing helium with hydrogen for GC carrier gas: